marvinick/inthelight/README.md

 ####By Marvin Nikijuluw

 ##Description
-Helping Immigrants around the world to obtain the right info and help pertaining to their case without having to incurr expensive cost in the beginning
+Helping Immigrants around the world to obtain the right info and help pertaining to their case without having to incurr expensive resources when it's not neccessary

 ##Setup

-Clone repository from GitHub.
+Clone repository from GitHub

 ##Technologies Used